 Skills You Need

 EMTs and paramedics are required to have physical and emotional strength and stamina, as well as skills in interpersonal relationships, effective communication and critical thinking.
 LCC EMS Students must have a high school diploma or GED and complete the educational requirements set forth by the State of Michigan Department of Health and Human Services, Division of EMS, Trauma, and Preparedness.

 Employment of emergency medical technicians and paramedics is expected to grow 20-35 percent through 2018.
 Population growth and urbanization will increase the demand for full-time paid EMTs rather than for volunteers.
 In addition, a large segment of the population - the aging baby boomers - will increase the demand for EMS services, as they become more likely to have medical emergencies.

 To practice in the state of Michigan, individuals must pass the written practical exam prescribed by the National Registry of EMTs Upon completion apply for a Michigan EMS License through the State of Michigan Department of Health and Human Services, Division of EMS, Trauma, and Preparedness.
 The license must be renewed every three years.

 Earnings for EMTs depend on the employment setting and geographic location as well as the individual's training and experience.
-The average salary for an EMT is $14,000-$18,000, increases when based with a hospital or fire service.
+The average salary for a paramedic is increasing when based with a hospital or fire service.

 Many of the courses listed below are offered at LCC throughout the academic year and can be taken to upgrade current skills or fulfill degree and certificate requirements.
 Visit the Course Offerings page for information pertaining to courses available during a particular semester and to view course descriptions.